royriojas/esformatter-jsx/README.md

-**Esformatter-jsx** is a plugin for [esformatter](https://github.com/millermedeiros/esformatter) meant to allow the code formatting of jsx files or js files with React code blocks, using [js-beautify](https://www.npmjs.com/package/js-beautify) to beautify the html like syntax of the react components. **Use at your own risk**.
+**Esformatter-jsx** is a plugin for [esformatter](https://github.com/millermedeiros/esformatter) meant to allow the code formatting of jsx files or js files with React code blocks, using [js-beautify](https://www.npmjs.com/package/js-beautify) to beautify the "html like" syntax of the react components. **Use at your own risk**.
 I have tested this against complex JSX structures and seems to be workfing fine, but bugs might appear, so don't blame me :).

 It works for my main use case and I hope it works for you too.

 This plugin is based on [esformatter-jsx-ignore](https://github.com/royriojas/esformatter-jsx-ignore)